-Your guest editorial must include the following:
+Your Guest Editorial must include the following:

-- 550 words, maximum. - A title that introduces the theme or topic of the editorial. - Your full name and title as it should appear in the magazine. - A high-resolution headshot (300-dpi JPEG of 4 by 6 inches at a minimum). - An electronic image of your signature (300-dpi JPEG).
+- 550 words, maximum. - A title that introduces the theme or topic of the editorial. - Your full name and title as it should appear in the magazine. - A high-resolution headshot and an opening photo (300-dpi JPEG of 4 by 6 inches at a minimum). - An electronic image of your signature (300-dpi JPEG).